Policy Number: HR201822-1.0G | Version/Last Updated: 1.0 December 2018 | Audience: Public | Commencement: March 2014 (reviewed 2018)

 - 9.0 Complaints of a Historical Nature

-At times SCS receives a complaint of a historical nature.
-That is, the alleged conduct may have occurred at the school before it was under the authority of SCS, or the alleged perpetrator is no longer an employee or volunteer at the school.
+Complaints of a historical nature involve allegations of conduct that occurred at a school before it was under the authority of SCS, or the person subject to the allegations is no longer an employee or volunteer at the school.

-SCS will undertake an assessment of the nature of the complaint and the agency/ies responsible for managing the complaint.
-Appropriate referrals of the complaint will be made to those agencies and the complainant will be informed of this.
+SCS will undertake an assessment of the nature of the complaint.
+The complaint will be referred to the appropriate agencies and the complainant will be informed of this.
 For example, the complaint may be referred to the Chancery of the Sydney Archdiocese, Provincial Leader of a Religious Order, Department of Education school, other Education Authority, Bishop or Education Office in another Diocese in NSW or Australia.

 If SCS is the agency responsible for the matter, then the appropriate investigation process will be implemented as outlined within this document.